exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 ```

 In this example, the `Light` device's `Color` variable is set to the predefined constant `Green`, which corresponds to the color green.
 This syntax allows you to easily set the color of the device without having to remember the corresponding values.

+## Protected Constants **@constName**

+    - Constants in BASIC are typically replaced by their values during compilation.
+However, users can protect a constant by prefixing its name with "@".
+    - Constants protected with "@" are not replaced by the compiler but are kept as `define` statements in the compiled code.
+    - This allows users to change the constant's value without recompiling the entire code.
+    - Example:

+    ```basic
+    const @id = 0
+    IC.Setting = @id
+    ```

+    After compilation, this code will result in:

+    ```assembly
+    define id 0      # The constant value can be updated for each machine with different IDs s db Setting id  # The constant is not replaced in the code
+    ```

+    In this example, the constant `id` is protected with "@" and is kept as a `define` statement in the compiled code.
+Users can modify the constant's value without recompiling the code.

+    Note: When the constant is protected, the compiler cannot optimize operations that generate constant values and will use additional lines in the compiled code.

 # Calculations